faustzero1/faustzero1.github.io/_sources/post/2022-09-14-0x02-Note-things_that_every_man_should_be_and_do_it.md

 But the truth is the programs spy on you and it sucks because the "Developer" was soydev.
 Same as they say 'This is a good foods, you can eat it as you want',
 But the truth is that the material or the process behind is the one who take place to determine it's quality.

+### STOP BEING FUARKING WEAK SADCUNT
+Most people are weak.
+This is a softened generation.
+So if you have mental toughtness.
+any abilities, you have any fractions of self discipline.
+the ability to not want to do it but still do it.
+If you can get through to doing things that you hate to do on the other side is greatness.
+*Speeches by David Goggins.

+### Become the Voyager
+Go to explore any place you haven't explore.
+Expand your teritory of knowledge.
+Become the real life Hacker.
+Don't be that IDIOT BOTNET BUGMAN NORMIE'S slave.

+### Be a full-time sickkunt
+If you are Fuarking Shredded Sickkunt.
+Then you can get away from anything brah!
+You can tell some fatkunt and give some shit so people be like "Yeah, Zyzz Brah, Yeah" I don't give a fuark man.
+In life, if you want to be notice:
+You become a Fuarking Rippedkunt, you become Shreddedkunt, you go the GYM, you be Sickkunt, you're not give a fuark.
+That's what we do it brah, that's what the Zyzzkunt's do that's the revolution is brah, not is a fuarking sadkunt's.
+***We're All Gonna Make It Brah, That's It!***